ng-Classic/ng-classic/packages/platform-server/init/PACKAGE.md

-Initializes the server environment for rendering an Angular Classicapplication.
+Initializes the server environment for rendering an Angular Classic application.

 For example, it provides shims (such as DOM globals) for the server environment.